Harris & Frank: Harris & Frank (1860s–1947)

+By 1903, the store was under the management of Harris' son, Harry L. Harris, and his two sons-in-law, Herman W. Frank and M.C.
+Adler.

 By 1905, the store moved further south to 337–341 S. Spring St., between Third and Fourth streets.
 For a few months operated concurrently with the Spring and Franklin store.

 In 1907, the store moved just a block south to 447–443 S. Spring St., between Fourth and Fifth streets.

 In 1925, Harris & Frank moved further south and west to 635–639 S. Hill St., one block west of Broadway, which had become the main shopping thoroughfare.
 The building now houses the Wholesale Jewelry Mart.

-In 1947, Harris & Frank merged with Brooks Clothing Co. which was located at 644 S. Broadway.
-By doing so, Harris & Frank added a second downtown location at the former Brooks store at the Joseph E. Carr Building, 644 S. Broadway.

-In 1950, they closed the Hill Street store which had was only a block west of the Broadway store.

-In 1980, they closed their final downtown location at 644 S. Broadway.

-Branches
+Brooks Clothing Co.
+(1922–1947)

+The Brooks Clothing Company opened in 1922 in Los Angeles at 337–9 S. Spring St., Downtown Los Angeles, previously the main store of The Hub Clothing Co..
+The company sold suits and overcoats at one price only, $25.
+The company quickly established a network of stores in the downtown areas of the surrounding towns in Southern California, such as Long Beach, Pasadena, Santa Ana, as well as the San Francisco Bay Area, Stockton, and Fresno.

+In 1935, Brooks Clothing moved its flagship store from 337–9 S. Spring to 644 S. Broadway, the former W. & J. Sloane flagship store.
+The seven-story building was redesigned and modernized by architect Harbin F. Hunter at a cost of $75,000 "in complete conformity with the modern school".